foliag/SSA/README.md

 # SSA
-Penalization method for estimating individual-specific genetic effects
+Penalization method for estimating individual-specific genetic effects:

-gen_data.py for the generation of simulation data
+gen_data.py for the generation of the simulation data.

-quick_simu.py for the simulation with assigned tuning parameter
+quick_simu.py for the simulation with assigned tuning parameters.